Part 7 – Let’s Go to Bed.

 Other days, I half-way accept that this is just what my life is and try not to let it break me.

-Still other days, I take control of whatever I can to steer my life toward what I want it to be, whether those efforts stick or not.
+Still other days, I try to take control of whatever I can to steer my life toward what I want it to be, whether those efforts stick or not.

-And some days, John does or says something that makes me feel so good that I nearly cry.
-Just some random, no-explanation thing that gives me deep-inside happiness.
+And some days, John does or says something that makes me feel good.
+Just some random, no-explanation thing that gives me a little bit of happiness.
 The kind of happiness that I don’t think happens every day for anyone – and I wouldn’t want it every day because it would lose its magic.
+But those days… those gestures… are rare.

 Do I want more?
-Yes, sometimes I do want more.
+Yes.
 But no matter what anyone claims, we all want more sometimes – more of any of a billion different things, but more nonetheless.

 I will even admit that I have thought about having my needs met by another.
-But it never goes past thinking.
-I’m no angel but I don’t think I could go through with it.
+But it has never gone past thinking.
+Lots of thinking.
+I’m no angel but I don’t know that I could go through with it.
 And it’s not like I’ve got a willing partner waiting for me to abandon my morals anyway.
 [Although the phrase ‘abandon my morals’ sounds fucking great right now.]

-But at the end of the day… every day… I’m happy I crawl into bed beside him.
+But at the end of the day… I feel like something’s missing.